Isotopes of thallium: Thallium-201

 Thallium-201 (^{201}Tl) is a synthetic radioisotope of thallium.
 It has a half-life of 3.0421 days and decays by electron capture, emitting photons consisting mainly of K X-rays (~70–80 keV), and gammas of 135 and 167 keV (the latter stronger, emitted in 10% of decays).
 Thallium-201 is synthesized by the neutron activation of stable thallium in a nuclear reactor, or by the ^{203}Tl(p, 3n)^{201}Pb nuclear reaction in cyclotrons, as ^{201}Pb then decays to ^{201}Tl.
 It is a radiopharmaceutical, as it has fair imaging characteristics without excessive patient radiation dose.
 It was the most popular isotope used for nuclear cardiac stress tests.

 This nuclide has largely been replaced by technetium-99m, which has a shorter half-life (6 hours instead of 3 days) and a single high-energy photon peak (140 keV), which is better for imaging than the 3 energy peaks of thallium-201.
 Thallium-201 is now mostly used for myocardial viability studies.
 It will redistribute in body tissues, whereas Tc will not; Tl is taken up by the cardiac muscle via Na+/K+ pumps.
-Delayed imaging will show uptake in damaged but still living myocardial cells, which would appear as a scar with Tc or Rb-82.
+Delayed imaging will show uptake in damaged but still living myocardial cells, which would appear as a scar with Tc or ^{82}Rb.